 8 Documentation

-Documentation is a collection of files that contain procedural and descriptive information about your team, your project, your workflows, and your data.
+Documentation is a collection of files containing procedural and descriptive information about your team, project, workflows, and data.
 Creating thorough documentation during your study is equally as important as collecting your data.
 Documentation serves many purposes including:

 - Standardizing procedures